starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ![Sampled histogram](/assets/posts/generative-modelling-sst/val_kendall.png)
 *Absolute Kendall error on the validation set during training.*

-The sample weights' model ended giving preference to more recent sample in the dataset, and the trend model incorporated a positive trend in time, in line with our expectations.
+The sample weights model ended up giving preference to more recent samples in the dataset, and the trend model incorporated a positive trend for SST at all stations, in line with our expectations.
 We now take a look at the 1D and 2D marginals of the modelled sampling distribution:

 ![Sampled histogram](/assets/posts/generative-modelling-sst/hist2d_test_ba_pred.png)
 *Histograms of sampled 1D and 2D marginals, with additional depiction of the 1D marginals on the test set.*